COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 7. The first line of a semicolon-delimited text field should be blank, except for line folding and prefixing characters where necessary.
 8. A new line character always follows the final semicolon of a semicolon-delimited text field.
-9. Looped attributes should use the same delimiter for all items in the same column that are not special values.
+9. Looped attributes should use the same delimiter for all values in the same column.
+   Special values are exempt from this rule.
 10. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
 11. Category and object names in data item definitions should be presented in "canonical" case.